wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 hold the block. zSim decouples the creation and processing of `PUTS` requests. `PUTS` requests are always sent whenever possible, but parent caches just ignore them.
 Since zSim does not model network utilization, and assumes that all invalidations are sent in parallel, not cleaning the sharer list eagerly will not affect simulation result.

+### GETS/GETX Access

+We discuss `access()` method in two sections.
+In this section, we present how `GETS` and `GETX` are handled.
+In the next section, we present `PUTS` and `PUTX`.

+The cache object's `access()` method begins by performing a lookup in the tag array.
+If the address is not cached, and the request is a `GETS` or `GETX`, then we need to first evict an existing block (`preinsert()` and `processEviction`), and then load the intended block from parent level caches by calling coherence controller's `processAccess`.
+If the parent level cache does not contain the block, this process may be recursively repeated until reaching a parent level cache that holds the block with sufficient permission, or finally hit the DRAM (or other types of main memory).